Zero-Emission Equipment Ordinance

 In November 2021, the City Council took the next step of considering stricter regulation of gasoline powered leaf blowers and other landscape maintenance equipment.
 The Council directed staff to move forward with two parallel efforts:

 - Transition maintenance of all Westlake Village parks and facilities to zero-emission equipment (i.e., battery powered) in conjunction with new landscape maintenance contracts to be executed in 2022.
 Seek “Green Zone” certification from the American Green Zone Alliance (AGZA) to recognize the City’s use of zero-emission equipment.

-- Prepare an ordinance for City Council consideration to prohibit the use of gasoline powered leaf blowers starting January 1, 2023, and to prohibit the use of other gasoline powered landscape maintenance equipment starting July 1, 2023.
+- Prepare ordinances to prohibit the use of gasoline powered leaf blowers starting January 1, 2023, and to prohibit the use of other gasoline powered landscape maintenance equipment starting July 1, 2023.